What to Expect in a Contested Divorce in Pasco County, FL and Surrounding Areas

 High Conflict, High Assets, Child Custody in Contested Divorces

-Contested divorces in Florida, especially when there is high-conflict occasionally cannot be resolved through mediation or negotiations.
+Contested divorces in Florida, especially when it is high-conflict occasionally cannot be resolved through mediation or negotiations.
 Contested divorces can end up being a challenging, lengthy and emotional process.
 My job is to minimize the disputes using my negotiation skills and experience and bring calm to difficult situations.
-High asset divorces, child custody and time sharing disputes must be handled by a seasoned Suncoast divorce attorney.
+High asset divorces, child custody, and time-sharing disputes must be handled by a seasoned Suncoast divorce attorney.
 Wendy Doyle-Palumbo is a skilled negotiator and trial lawyer which is important should your contested divorce end up in court.